By Roy Burner - Minister of the Gospel

 Those words equate to a trend that has continued to exist with many being blinded to the fact.
 There are those today who are openly advocating such a climate of immorality.
 When one thinks that man can go no further into filth and degradation; then arises another on-slaughter of unrighteousness!
 Thank God for those who are sounding the alarm against such; being a part of God's Watchman!

-With consumption on the rise by the evilness of man; it would behoove one to take a closer look at the promises of God towards the repentant in heart!
+With consumption on the rise of the evilness of man; it would behoove one to take a closer look at the promises of God towards the repentant in heart!
 One man said: Short as life is, we make it still shorter by the careless waste of time.
-Scripture asks: For what is your life?
-It is even as a vapor, that appears for a little time, and then vanishes away (James 5:14).
+Scripture reveals: Whereas you know not what shall be on the morrow (or tomorrow).
+For what is your life?
+It is even a vapor, that appears for a little time, and then vanishes away (James 4:14).

-Scripture reveals: Today is the day of salvation (2 Corinthian 6:2) and there are multitudes, multitudes in the valley of decision: for the day of the Lord is near in the valley of decision (Joel 3:14).
-I pray that consumption on the rise will equate towards the salvation of man (John 3:16); not of the evilness of this world!
+Today is the day of salvation!
+Scripture reveals: Multitudes, multitudes in the valley of decision: for the day of the Lord is near in the valley of decision (Joel 3:14).
+I pray that consumption on the rise will equate towards the salvation of man; not of the evilness of this world!

-Scripture reveals: Let us not sleep, as do others, but let us watch and be sober.
+Scripture reveals a need for an awakening: Therefore let us not sleep, as do others, but let us watch and be sober (or self-controlled).
 For they that sleep sleep in the night; and they that be drunken are drunken in the night.
 But let us, who are of the day, be sober, putting on the breastplate of faith and love; and for a helmet, the hope of salvation.

 For God has not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ, who died for us, that, whether we wake or sleep, we should live together with him (1 Thessalonians 5:6-10).
 A contrast is given, and with consumption on the rise towards the evils of mankind, it would behoove one to seek salvation, through Christ, with a repentant heart!